beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/builds-deploys.md

 ```

 From the git docs:
 >With a -m or -M option, <oldbranch> will be renamed to <newbranch>.
-If <oldbranch> had a corresponding reflog, it is renamed to match <newbranch>, and a reflog entry is created to remember the branch renaming.
+If <oldbranch> had a corresponding `reflog`, it is renamed to match <newbranch>, and a `reflog` entry is created to remember the branch renaming.
 If <newbranch> exists, -M must be used to force the rename to happen.

-- Then, push this newly renamed branch to Github
+- Then, push this newly renamed branch to GitHub

 ```bash
 git push -u origin main
 ```

-- Finally, change the default branch in Github by navigating to your Github repo > _Settings_ > _branches_.
+- Finally, change the default branch in GitHub by navigating to your GitHub repo > _Settings_ > _branches_.
 Then choose your newly named branch.
 It should appear in the drop down list as a result from the earlier push.
 If you are importing an existing repo with a custom default branch, no further configuration is required.
 Begin is set to operate on pushes to your default branch automatically.
-For more information check out the Github documentation: [Setting the default branch](https://docs.github.com/en/github/administering-a-repository/setting-the-default-branch)
+For more information check out the GitHub documentation: [Setting the default branch](https://docs.github.com/en/github/administering-a-repository/setting-the-default-branch)